 Electromagnetic fields (EMFs) are invisible energy waves produced by electronic devices.
 While it is impossible to completely avoid exposure to EMFs, there are steps you can take to reduce your overall exposure and minimize the impact on your health.

-• Keep a safe distance from electronic devices: The farther you are from a device, the lower your exposure will be.
+- Keep a safe distance from electronic devices to reduce the risk of buzzing or humming sounds: The farther you are from a device, the lower your exposure will be to any electrical hum.
 This is especially important for devices that emit high levels of EMFs such as microwaves and cell phones.

-• Use speakerphone or headphones: Holding a cell phone close to your head exposes you to high levels of EMFs.
+- Use speakerphone or headphones: Holding a cell phone close to your head exposes you to high levels of EMFs and electricity.
 To minimize exposure, use the speakerphone function or opt for wired headphones instead.

-• Turn off devices when not in use: Simply turning off devices when they are not in use can significantly reduce your overall exposure to EMFs.
-This is especially important for electronic devices that emit high levels of radiation, such as Wi-Fi routers and cordless phones.
+- Turn off devices when not in use: Simply turning off devices when they are not in use can significantly reduce your overall exposure to EMFs.
+This is especially important for electronic devices that emit high levels of radiation, such as Wi-Fi routers and cordless phones, which can affect the circuit.

-• Use protective cases or shields: For devices that you must use close to your body, such as laptops and tablets, consider using protective cases or shields designed to reduce EMF exposure.
+- Use protective cases or shields: For devices that you must use close to your body, such as laptops and tablets, consider using protective cases or shields designed to reduce EMF exposure and minimize any hum sound.

-• Create distance between yourself and power sources: Power sources such as outlets and extension cords emit EMFs even when devices are not plugged in.
-Keep a safe distance from these sources to minimize exposure.
+- Create distance between yourself and power sources: Power sources such as outlets and extension cords emit EMFs even when devices are not plugged in.
+Keep a safe distance from these sources to minimize exposure to electrical problems.

-• Use airplane mode on your phone: When you don’t need to be connected to cellular networks, switching your phone to airplane mode can reduce EMF exposure.
-This is especially useful when sleeping, as it ensures that your phone is not emitting radiation while you are resting.
+- Use airplane mode on your phone: When you don’t need to be connected to cellular networks, switching your phone to airplane mode can reduce EMF exposure and the potential for humming noise.
+This is especially useful when sleeping, as it ensures that your phone is not emitting radiation or causing a hum sound while you are resting.

 Impact on Health